VictorFrancheto/gamblers-problem/README.md

 # Gamblers_Problem

-A player pays 5 dollars to participate in a dice game, competing with an opponent to see who has the higher score.
+A player pays 5 dollars to participate in a dice game, competing against an opponent to see who rolls the higher number.
+Both the player and the opponent each roll a die, and the following prize rules are established:

+- **If the player's roll is higher**, they win twice the difference between their roll and the opponent's.
+- **If the player's roll is equal to or lower than the opponent's**, they win nothing.

+What do you think of this game?
+Is it worthwhile for the player?

 <p align="center">
   <img src="https://github.com/VictorFrancheto/Gamblers_Problem/blob/main/gambler.JPG">